turbobytes/cdnfinder/README.md

 [![Build Status](https://travis-ci.org/turbobytes/cdnfinder.svg?branch=master)](https://travis-ci.org/turbobytes/cdnfinder)
 # cdnfinder

+❗❗❗ This tool is deprecated and should not be used anymore.
+The CDN Finder is available at https://www.cdnplanet.com/tools/cdnfinder/

+---
 Previously known as [cdnfinder.js](https://github.com/sajal/cdnfinder.js).

 Webapp and cli-tool to detect CDN usage of websites.
 This is the backend for CDNPlanet's [CDN Finder tool.](http://www.cdnplanet.com/tools/cdnfinder/)